 The APGAR scoring system is a comprehensive screening tool which should be used to assess newborns at birth and can assist in identifying the need for any immediate attention/ intervention that baby needs.
-APGAR is the acronym for the eponym.
-A practical method to evaluate the condition of a new born by using five simple signs:
+A practical method to evaluate the condition of a new born by using five simple signs.
+APGAR is the backronym for the eponym.

 Appearance, Pulse, Grimace, Activity, Respiration

 Each of the above is given a score of 0, 1 or 2, resulting in a score of 0 to 10.

 The newborn is scored by a doctor or midwife at both 1 minute and again at 5 minutes after birth.
 It is widely recognised that a score of 7-10 is normal, 4-6 is moderately abnormal and 0-3 is abnormal.
 Any score of lower than 7 should alert the medical practitioner to consider whether the baby requires any intervention.

 From her experience in the delivery room and in anaesthesia, Virginia Apgar (1909-1974) noticed that the first moments of a newborn’s life were crucial but despite this there was no standard protocol for assessing the viability of a baby.